Antalya Province: Media and broadcasting

-Antalya has a number of local media such as radio channels (such as TRT's regional radio service based in Muratpaşa) and newspapers.
-Kanal V, the only active local television network of the province is aired nationally in Turkey by Turksat 4A satellite.
+Antalya has a number of local media such as radio channels (including as TRT's regional radio service based in Muratpaşa) and newspapers.
+Kanal V, the only active local television network of the province, is aired nationally in Turkey by Turksat 4A satellite.

 Places of interest

 The highest point of the Taurus mountains is Akdağ at an altitude of 3025 metres.
 Located to the northwest of the city centre and at a distance of 50 km is the Saklıkent ski and recreation centre on Beydağları.
 Here one can ski and then go down to the shore and into the sea during the months of January–April.
 In Saklıkent there are two teleski and ski courses along with villas and accommodation facilities available in the area.
 Situated on Bakırlı Hill behind Saklıkent is the Antalya National Space Observatory.
-It is possible to watch meteor showers and shooting stars on certain days of the year.
 In rivers rafting and canoeing sports and on the Taurus mountains jeep safari, hunting and trekking tours are organised.
 Alternatively, there is rock-climbing, bird watching tourism, photo-safari, mountain tourism, line fishing and health tourism at the thalasso and dialysis centres in Geyikbayırı.
 Holy tourism activities are organized in Myra and Patara where St Nicholas was born and lived.
 The eternal flames of Chimaera that was the inspiration for the Chimera myth is also located in Antalya.
 In the area of Belek, 30 km. east of Antalya, there is a big potential for golf tourism with the bonus of the cultural, historical and natural sightseeing of the region.
 There are five golf facilities already operating in Belek.
 There are underwater diving centres on the coast, primarily in Kemer, Çamyuva, Olympos, Adrasan, Kaş, Kalkan, Üçağız, Kekova, Side and Alanya.
 In addition, yacht tours are organized from the port of Antalya to Düden Waterfall-Karpuzkaldıran and Kemer, from Side to Alanya, from Demre-Çayağzı to Kekova, from Kaş to Kekova, from Kemer to Çıralı-Olympos-Adrasan and Cape Gelidonya.
 There are also boat tours on Manavgat creek and canoe tours on Xanthos creek.
 In addition, Blue Cruise, which covers the southwestern Anatolian coast, ends in Antalya.
 There are ferryboat trips from Alanya to Cyprus and from Antalya to Italy.
 Antalya today is a tourism centre with touristic accommodation facilities, nature and historic sites.